On higher regulators of Siegel threefolds II: the connection to the special value: Introduction

 \end{thm}

 Three remarks are in order. \begin{itemize} \item The author announced a similar result some time ago (\cite{lemma1} Thm.
 4) but the proof he thought to have found contained an error.
 The present work shows that a slight variant of \cite{lemma1} Thm.
 4 is true and goes significantly further (see Cor. \ref{non-nullite1} below). \item The hypothesis $k+1 \equiv k' \equiv 0 \pmod 2$ implies that we can apply Thm. \ref{lemma1} to $p=k-1$ and $q=k'-1$.
 This limitation on $p$ and $q$ can be called technical and we would be able to get a similar result for arbitrary $p$ and $q$ satisfying the assumption of Thm. \ref{lemma1} at the cost of very long (but elementary) calculations.
 See Rem. \ref{molev} for more details. \item The term $\pi^{-2} a(\pi, \nu_1, \nu_2) c^-(\pi_f, W)$ is expected to be an algebraic number according to Beilinson's conjecture.
 This expectation is coherent with the main result the paper \cite{occult}, where the transcendental part of critical values of the spinor $L$-function are computed in terms of $a(\pi, \nu_1, \nu_2)$.
 By looking closely at the arguments of \cite{occult}, it is not too difficult to see that the transcendental part of the uncomputed constants appearing in the main result of \cite{occult} are powers of $\pi$.
-As a consequence, according to Deligne conjecture on critical values \cite{valeurs-deligne}, as stated for example in \cite{occult} 2.6, we should have $a(\pi, \nu_1, \nu_2)c^-(\pi_f, W) \in \pi^{\Z} \overline{\mbb{Q}}^\times$.
-The explicit computation of these constants and of the archimedean integrals in \cite{occult} should give $a(\pi, \nu_1, \nu_2)c^-(\pi_f, W) \in \pi^{2} \overline{\mbb{Q}}^\times$. \end{itemize}
+As a consequence, according to Deligne conjecture on critical values \cite{valeurs-deligne}, as stated for example in \cite{occult} 2.6, we should have $a(\pi, \nu_1, \nu_2)c^-(\pi_f, W) \in \pi^{\mathbb{Z}} \overline{\mbb{Q}}^\times$.
+The explicit computation of these constants and of the archimedean integrals in \cite{occult} should give $a(\pi, \nu_1, \nu_2)c^-(\pi_f, W) \in \pi^{2} \overline{\mbb{Q}}^\times$.
+For more details on the compatibility between the main result of \cite{occult} and Deligne conjecture see the Remarks following \cite{occult} Thm.
+3.5.5. \end{itemize}

 \begin{cor} Let $n \geq 0$ be an integer.
 Let $A \lra S$ be the universal abelian surface of infinite level over the Siegel threefold and let $A^n$ be the $n$-th fold fiber product over $S$.
 If $n$ is odd and $n \geq 7$, then motivic cohomology space $H^{n+4}_\mathcal{M}(A^n, \mbb{Q}(n+2))$ is non-zero. \end{cor}